crysao/projects/README.md

 # projects
-*The repository is reserved for guides in the future*
+*The repository is reserved for projects in the future*